andrewcooke/choochoo/docs/data-model.md

 ### Statistics

-A Statistic is a fairly simple thing - basically a name with (optional) units and description (in practice they also have "metadata" for display, tracking who is responsible for creating new values, etc).
-For a Statistic to be useful it must be associated with some values.
-More exactly, it must be associated with entries in the StatisticJournal - each entry combines a (double) value with a time and a Source.
+A **Statistic** is a simple thing - a name with (optional) units and description (in practice they also have "metadata" for display, tracking who is responsible for creating new values, etc).
+For a Statistic to be useful it must also be associated with some values.
+More exactly, it must be associated with entries in the **StatisticJournal** - each entry combines a (double) value with a **Source**.

 There are two kinds of Statistic, which are distinguished by their Sources (more on those below):